Japan City Guides: Fukuoka

 Ferries to Fukuoka

 There are regular ferry and hydrofoil services between Hakata and Busan in Korea.
-See our Japan travel section for further details.
+See our travel between Japan and Korea section for further details.
 There are also ferry services from Kita-Kyushu (Kokura) to Osaka, Kobe, Matsuyama and Tokyo.

 Cybac Internet Cafes